mpsamuels/anova_control/README.md

 This may work with other Anova cookers but has only been tested with the Anova Cooker Pro.

+# Acknowledgements
+This wouldn't have been possible without

+[danodemano's](https://github.com/danodemano/) [anova_control.py script] (https://github.com/danodemano/anova.py/blob/master/anova_control.py) which works with older Anova cooker models and provided a starting point plus a lot of the inspiration for this CLI wrapper

+[ammarzuberi's] (https://github.com/ammarzuberi/) [pyanova-api] (https://github.com/ammarzuberi/pyanova-api) Python module which this wrapper relies on to operate.

 # How to use it

 ## Prerequisites